Editor's PickExclusive Interview With Stefan Ćertić, CTO Of ETalc Technologies

 Stefan Ćertić:

 You know, it should be treated as a chess game.
 You need to analyze a few steps ahead before saying EUREKA.
-Back in 2014, Google announced SSL/TLS encrypted web communication will translate as a positive signal in search engine ranking.
-Following years, the SEO race made us to a point that the majority, 51.8 percent of websites now use SSL.
-That’s a cool thing fighting the most widespread attacks through sniffing.
+Back in 201 , Google announced SSL/TLS encrypted web communication would translate as a positive signal in search engine ranking.
+In following y ars, the SEO race made us to a point where the majority, 51.8 percent, of websites now use SSL.
+That’s a co l thing fighting the most widespread attacks through sniffing.

-But on the other side, we have companies serving millions of sites with a single centralized place these private keys are being stored.
-Did we get for a better or worse?
-One is for sure; we moved the point of attack.
-Now you don’t need a suspicious WAN in front of your house, everything can be done from the comfort of the office
+On the other hand, we have companies serving millions of sites with a single centralized place where these private keys are stored.
+Did we get or a better or worse?
+One is for ure; we moved the point of attack.
+Now you don t need a suspicious WAN in front of your house; everything can be done from the comfort of the office

 3. Question: What are the threats associated with exposed personal information?